Ladies, meet your new hero.

 - She’s now in the best shape of her life, healthier and happier than ever before, regularly competing in powerlifting meets and deadlifting 430+ pounds!

 - Now in 2019, her journey continues to inspire MILLIONS around the world.

 For the women out there who are scared about “getting too bulky when lifting weights,” this article is for you.

 If you are intrigued about powerlifting and don’t know where to begin, this article is for you.

 If you’re curious what happens to a gal who packs on 40+ lbs of muscle and starts lifting heavy weights, this article is for you.

 Staci has transformed inside and out over the past 8+ years, and I want this story to inspire you to go pick up a barbell the next time you’re in a gym.
 It’s been a privilege to watch her journey day in and day out for those 8 years: Staci actually joined Team Nerd Fitness in a full-time capacity in 2012!

-In fact, she’s now our lead female trainer in our 1-on-1 online NF Coaching Program!
+In fact, she’s now our Senior Coach in our 1-on-1 online NF Coaching Program!

 Without further ado, here’s an interview/8-year-retrospective/how-to juggernaut of an article on my hero and yours, Staci Ardison!